 What Employers Can Find Out About You Online

-These days, what you probably consider personal and (somewhat) private information can easily be found online by potential employers.
-In fact, according to a recent CareerBuilder survey, 70 percent of employers use social media to screen candidates during the hiring process—up from 11 percent in 2006.
-Fifty-four percent have decided not to hire an applicant, based on something they found in one or more of their online profiles.
+What you probably consider personal and somewhat private information can be found online easily by potential employers.
+According to a CareerBuilder survey, 70% of employers use social media to screen candidates during the hiring process—up from 11% in 2006.
+Fifty-four percent have decided not to hire an applicant based on something they found in one or more online profiles.

-Hiding or deleting your profiles isn’t necessarily the answer: In the CareerBuilder survey, 57 percent of respondents said that they were less likely to interview a candidate that they couldn’t find online.
+Hiding or deleting your profiles can be as bad as damaging information.
+The CareerBuilder survey noted that 57% of respondents said they were less likely to interview a candidate they couldn’t find online.

-Even if you go social-media-free, Google might give you away—69 percent of employers use search engines to perform more broad searches on applicants instead of just performing direct searches on social media sites.
+Even if you eliminate social media accounts, Google might give you away—69% of employers use search engines to perform broad searches on applicants instead of just performing direct searches on social media sites.

-It’s nearly impossible to avoid leaving a digital trail in this day and age, and you don’t necessarily want to go completely incognito either.
-If used in the right way, though, social media can help you develop your personal brand, connect with influencers in your industry, and bolster your own reputation with hiring managers.
+Knowing that employers are searching for you on the internet, the answer isn't to avoid leaving a digital trail.
+Instead, you want to use social media to help you develop your personal brand, connect with influencers in your industry, and bolster your own reputation with hiring managers.

-- Industry news that you share on LinkedIn or Twitter
+- Industry news you share on LinkedIn or Twitter

 - An online portfolio of your work